Mohiuddin-64bit/career-hub/Readme.md

 ## Live Demo

-Click on this [link](https://your-username.github.io/job-hunter/) to see a live demo of the website.
+Click on this [link](https://melodious-fenglisu-9ed1c2.netlify.app/) to see a live demo of the website.

-## Repository Link

-Click on this [link](https://github.com/your-username/job-hunter) to access the GitHub repository.

-## Screenshots

-Add some screenshots of the website to showcase its features.

-## Contributing

-If you want to contribute to this project, please follow these steps:

-1. Fork this repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Push to the new branch.
-5. Create a pull request.

 ## License